 A key objective of the strategy, is to deepen the world leading expertise which the UK possesses and develop interventions, models and collaboration between public and private sector parties which can extend these competitive advantages into other areas and markets.
-The strengths and strategic assets which sit within the Ox-Cam corridor and the Golden Triangle between Oxford, Cambridge and London, are seen as important economic drivers in this process but anchored within the context of "place".
+The strengths and strategic assets which sit within the CaMkOx corridor and the Golden Triangle between Oxford, Cambridge and London are seen as an important economic drivers in this process but anchored in place.